acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 dbt also provides a way to generate documentation for your dbt project and render it as a website.

-You may have noticed in the previous code block that a `description:` can be added to the YAML field. dbt will make use of these fields to gather info.
+You may have noticed in the previous code block that a `description:` can be added to the YAML file. dbt will make use of these fields to gather info.

 the dbt generated docs will include the following: